bazelbuild/rules_apple/doc/common_info.md

 #### Automatically Trimming Locales

-Use `--define "apple.trim_lproj_locales=1"` to strip any `.lproj` folders that don't have a matching `.lproj` folder in the base of the resource folder(e.g. bundles from Frameworks that are localized).
+Use `--define "apple.trim_lproj_locales=(yes|true|1)"` to strip any `.lproj` folders that don't have a matching `.lproj` folder in the base of the resource folder(e.g. bundles from Frameworks that are localized).

-If a product is pulling in some other component(s) that support more localizations that the product does, this can be used to strip away those extra localizations thereby shrinking the final product sent to the end users.
+If a product is pulling in some other component(s) that support more localizations than the product does, this can be used to strip away those extra localizations thereby shrinking the final product sent to the end users.

 ## Info.plist Handling